axolotz/raw-mednotes-dump/README.md

 # mednotes-dump

 A repo where I dump my raw markdown notes.
-Will be organized later on.